missionpinball/mpf-docs/versions/roadmap.rst

 MPF Road Map, Vision & Future
 =============================

-If you sum up our vision, we’d say that we like “traditional” pinball.
-We love mid-90s Williams games and the new Stern stuff, and we’re excited about new games which have a traditional format (like Predator, The Big Lebowski, Wrath of Olympus, etc.).
-A lot of people have been talking about all these cool things like Pinball 2000, LCD screens for backglasses, and even the `entire playfield being replaced by an LCD <http://www.multimorphic.com/index.php/p3-pinball-platform>`_!
+To set the stage for our vision for the future of MPF, we'd like to start by saying that we love "traditional" pinball where you hit knock a physical ball into real targets.

-We think these are really, really awesome, but quite honestly we’re most excited about playing traditional pinball machines.
+While there's lots of talk about alternate concepts like Pinball 2000 and the Multimorphic P^3 (which replaces the bottom `2/3rds of the playfield with an LCD <http://www.multimorphic.com/index.php/p3-pinball-platform>`_), our vision is focused on traditional-style pinball machines.

 That said, we believe there is quite a bit of room for innovation even within the boundaries of classic pinball.
 For example: